Khat: Denmark

 Khat has been illegal in Denmark since 1993.
 In 2009, the Danish Health Authority investigated khat use among Somalis in Denmark.
 A questionnaire with 848 respondents was used.
 The responses indicated that 48% of Somali males and 16% of females used the narcotic on a monthly basis and that 29% of males and 6% of females used it two times or more a week.
 Half the respondents had never used khat.
 The responses indicated that Somalis constituted the great majority of users in Denmark.

 The report also investigated attitudes towards khat use among Somalis in Denmark.
 In total, two out of three respondents stated that khat is a problem for social integration into Danish society, while one in three users stated the same.
 Responses indicated that two out of three considered khat to be part of Somali culture, although two in three also stated that they agree that khat should be banned in Denmark.

 Finland

 Khat is classified as an illegal drug in Finland, and possession, use and sale of the substance is prohibited and punishable.
 As with all illegal drugs, operating a motor vehicle with detectable levels of Khat or its metabolites in one's system can also lead to a conviction for driving under the influence, even if the driver does not appear intoxicated.

 France

 Khat is prohibited in France as a stimulant since 1957.

 Germany

 In Germany, cathinone is listed as a "non-trafficable substance", which makes the possession, sale and purchase of fresh khat illegal.
-The derivative cathine, with "norpseudoephedrin" listed as an alternate name, is only available on prescription.
+The derivative cathine, with "norpseudoephedrine" listed as an alternate name, is only available on prescription.

 In 2017, 5815 kg of khat was discovered by customs officials in Frankfurt.
 In June 2018, 324 kg of khat was discovered in packages from East Africa.

+Greece

+In the Hellenic Republic, khat is classified as an illegal narcotic under Law 3459/2006 (the Code of Laws on Narcotics).

+In August 2025, Greek customs officials at Athens International Airport seized a record 500 kilograms of khat with an estimated street value of €1.5 million, underscoring its continued prohibition and enforcement.